minipele06/portfolio-dashboard/README.md

 ## Functionality

 This web app allows you to purchase and hold stocks (up to 5 at any one time) and track your performance over time.
+Each user will be given $100,000 to trade with and see how succesful they can be.
 The following information will be tracked

 * Purchase Price
 * Current Price